 We do not maintain an office or employ personnel.
 Instead, we rely on the facilities and resources of our Manager to manage our day-to-day operations.
-Our Manager is entitled to receive a management fee and a termination fee in certain cases and reimbursement of certain expenses and a refund of the Manager's partial payment of the initial underwriting discount as described in the management agreement.
+Our Manager is entitled to receive a management fee, a termination fee in certain cases and reimbursement of certain expenses.
 The following summarizes the calculation of the fees payable to our Manager pursuant to the management agreement, as well as the expenses to be reimbursed to our Manager.
 Expense reimbursements to our Manager are payable quarterly.